Definition

 Commission’s Eric Mamer Highlights Circular Economy and REACH Priorities for 2026

-The European Commission has confirmed its 2026 environmental roadmap, prioritizing the REACH revision proposal in early 2026 and the Circular Economy Act in Q3 2026.
-These developments signal a tightening of chemical restrictions and a transition toward mandatory resource efficiency standards that will reshape product design and supply chain compliance.
+The European Commission has solidified its 2026 environmental agenda, prioritizing the REACH revision proposal and the Circular Economy Act.
+These developments signal a shift toward more stringent chemical restrictions and mandatory resource efficiency requirements that will redefine product market access and operational compliance.

 Commission Highlights EU Burden Reduction and SME Competitiveness Measures